 She takes out a small bag of pills.

 WOMAN 1: Left?
-No. I’m his voice from now on, yes.
+No. I’m his voice from now on.
 I do all the TV interviews and the talk shows…whatever… Turn to the camera, right?
 Red light on!
-So, where was I then, bullets…if you should happen to take a bullet say while shopping at Tiffany’s, then you have, and this is important, about a 50/50 chance of surviving.
+So, where was I then?
+Bullets!
+If you should happen to take a bullet say while shopping at Tiffany’s, then you have, and this is important, about a 50/50 chance of surviving.
 Not everyone dies from fucking head injuries no matter how badly shot.
 So, killing people, shooting them dead, may not be the answer because they might live anyway.
 I’d try and talk to them first.
 Try a little kindness.
 Andy agrees, don’t you?
-But, it also import…important to note a bullet wound will not necessarily damage consciousness.
+But it’s also import…important to note a bullet wound will not necessarily damage consciousness.
 That’s the point I’m trying to make on the show tonight.
 Like if I was a soldier, at war, Vietnam, right?
-And, I was shot.
+And I was shot.
 Well, head wounds are not necessarily good to get, are they?
 I’ve studied this..
 I’ve been in lots of hospitals!
 It’s not good to get shot because it just fucks up your day (She laughs) Okay, I nursed my brother when he died, suicide, and I did read a book on combat fatalities.
 I found it lying on the Factory floor.
 The cat had pissed on it.
-(She laughs) Gee, that lights getting bright?
+(She laughs) Gee, those lights are getting bright?
 Can we turn one off?
 Andy?
 Andy?
 Can we turn one down?
 He’s not talking I forgot.
 Dumb me.
 I…it’s worth remembering…remembering that trauma…that trauma can happen to anybody.
 Blood loss is a key…is the key.
 (She laughs) Did you know…we have 6 litres of blood, the internal artery clears about a quarter of a litre per minute, and in stressful situation, like, being shot, or squeezing into a size ten dress, then that output can double.
 If we lose just 20% of our blood, then we lose consciousness.
-Amazing…but, I’ve got to stop rolling, I mean filming because I’m not feeling so well, well informed.
+Amazing…but, I’ve got to stop rolling, I mean filming because I’m not well, well informed.
 My head is fragmented, like someone has pushed a missile through and out the other side.
 What’s happening?
 Can we dim the studio lights – please?
-Andy I think I need a neurosurgeon and some fucking “digital palpation” What do you mean Ms Sedgwick anything wrong?
+Andy I think I need a neurosurgeon and some fucking “digital palpation.”
+What do you mean Ms Sedgwick, anything wrong?